 Avi Duda is a young developer working for SCS Software, the developers of the Euro Truck Simulator series.
 They recently found a vulnerability with Valve’s Steam service, and having reported it once to no response, reported it again via an elaborate prank.
 Which has got them suspended from certain parts of Steam for a whole year.

 Duda altered the code on an old sale notice for Euro Truck Simulator 2 to be able to shake the screen and play the Harlem Shake.
 Which sounds harmless, but it’s something Valve has taken very seriously.

 They were also quick on the banhammer.
-Duda has been banned from community aspects (like forums) for 12 months as a user, but he's also locked out of some developer stuff as well.
-Messing with Steam's code, no matter how harmless the intentions, is something Valve obviously takes pretty seriously.
+Duda has been banned from community aspects (like forums) for 12 months as a user, but they’re also locked out of some developer stuff as well.
+Messing with Steam’s code, no matter how harmless the intentions, is something Valve obviously takes pretty seriously.

 We’ve also contacted Valve for comment on this story, and will update if we hear back.